The University of Manitoba launched Canada's first interdisciplinary Master of Human Rights program in September 2019.

 - Travel awards for some students with demonstrated financial need, to conduct research or participate in a practicum or field course related to their human rights studies.

-The Master of Human Rights will be led by a director and a new tenure-track assistant professor, who will serve as the Mauro Chair in Human Rights and Social Justice.
-The new program director is Dr. Kjell Anderson, and the Mauro Chair is Dr. Nathan Derejko who commenced his position July 1, 2022.
+The Master of Human Rights is led by a director and a new tenure-track assistant professor, who serves as the Mauro Chair in Human Rights and Social Justice.
+The program director is Dr. Kjell Anderson, and the new Mauro Chair is Dr. Nathan Derejko who commenced his position July 1, 2022.
 Please read the announcement on UM Today.